 This section describes the framework conditions that apply to the graduation internship.
-Exemptions from the regulations may be obtained by submitting a substantiated request to the Examination Board.
+Exemptions from the regulations may be obtained by submitting a substantiated request to the Examination Board (see Paragraph 4.1)

 3.1 Length and timing

 The graduation internship lasts for five months.
 The following start dates are permitted: